yreisoglu/mern-generic-crud/README.md

     ```sh
     git clone https://github.com/yreisoglu/mern-generic-crud
     ```
-2. Go to project path and run that command below that is going to install both packages for client and server.
+2. Go to project path and run this command below this is going to install both packages for client and server.
     ```sh
     cd server && npm install && cd .. && cd client && npm install
     ```